 Back in 2019, this intrepid explorer opened the door of the Grain Store pub in Newcastle's east end, jumped on the newly-opened light railway, and with the famous words "Go west, young man!" resonating in my head, began the Newy Crafty Crawl.

-Back then, this journey consisted of five main craft beer venues between East Newcastle to Hamilton.
+At the time, this journey consisted of five main craft beer venues between East Newcastle to Hamilton.
 Among these watering holes was just one brewery – FogHorn – with the rest pulling beers from the usual suspects from Australia's craft beer scene.

 Despite the travails of COVID, Newcastle continues to build upon its reputation as a "must-visit city" for craft beer aficionados as more venues and breweries continue to open and the city's beer fans embrace them.